Generator Buying Regrets: What Owners Wish They Knew

 4. Stale fuel and the year-three no-start

 A gas portable sits in the garage with a tank of untreated fuel.
-Ethanol gas pulls in moisture and gums up the carburetor over months.
+Briggs & Stratton's own guidance is that gasoline "begins to degrade in as little as 30 days," clogging the fuel system so the equipment will not start the following season.
 Then a storm hits two or three years later, the owner pulls the cord, and nothing happens.
 The generator that was bought for exactly this moment will not start in it.

 The number: the fix costs a few dollars of stabilizer.
 The regret costs you the entire reason you bought the machine.